Loris church has chance to resurrect school property

-The Horry County school board on Monday voted to sell Loris Education Center — and the 10.32 acres of land it sits on — for only $5,000.
+The Horry County school board on Monday voted to sell the Loris Education Center — and the 10 acres of land it sits on — for only $5,000.

 The building sold to Loris-based church Renovation Resurrection International Ministries.

-DeFeo said he had not heard what the land would be turned into.
+Church Pastor Terry McLean said the church did not plan to tear down the building but instead remove the asbestos and use the facility for community outreach.

-“They were the highest acceptable bidder,” said DeFeo.
-“Hopefully they’ll turn it into something valuable.”
+“We don’t plan to tear it down unless we absolutely have to,” she said.

-The building posed a problem to the school district because of the cost of asbestos abatement utility costs for the empty building.
+The building posed a problem to the school district because of the cost of cleaning up the asbestos in the empty building.

 Horry County land records show the property is worth $87,000.
 But maintenance and upkeep of the building cost Horry County Schools about $1,500 per month, according to Executive Director of Facilities Mark Wolfe.